 7.1 Japanese prisoner of war index cards (1942-1945)

-Browse in WO 367 for the names of some 13,500 allied prisoners of war and civilian internees of British and other nationalities held in Singapore camps.
+Search for the names of some 13,500 allied prisoners of war and civilian internees held in Singapore camps (WO 367) on Findmypast (£).
+They include both British prisoners of war and other nationalities.

 7.4 Other important sources

 Many of the sources for British Prisoners of War in Europe also cover British Prisoners of war in the Far East.

 See the sections above on ‘Prisoners of War in Europe‘ for guidance on:

 - liberated prisoner of war interrogation questionnaires (1945-1946)